SocialSecurityDisability.com is a privately-owned website that is not owned by or affiliated with any state government agency

 Read More

-Social Security Disability Income benefits are designed to pay those who are disabled and unable to work for at least a year.
-To qualify for Social Security Disability Income (SSDI), the jobs you have worked need to have paid into the Social Security fund and the Federal Insurance Contributions Act (FICA) tax.
+To qualify for Social Security Disability Insurance (SSDI), the jobs you have worked need to have paid into the Social Security fund and the Federal Insurance Contributions Act (FICA) tax.
+Additionally, you must have a medical condition that meets the Social Security Administration’s (SSA) strict definition of disability.

 Read More